getCannaBiz/cannabiz-menu/readme.txt

 *   Fixed deprecated string value in get_bloginfo function in `admin/wp-dispensary-shortcodes.php`
 *   Fixed bug in CBA variable names in `admin/wp-dispensary-shortcodes.php`
 *   Fixed bug in Concentrates widget form category default `admin/post-types/wp-dispensary-widgets.php`
-*   Rebuilt the admin Settings for WP Dispensary in `admin/wp-dispensary-admin-settings.php`
+*   Rebuilt the admin Settings for CannaBiz Menu in `admin/wp-dispensary-admin-settings.php`
 *   Updated undefined variables for Details and Pricing tables in `admin/wp-dispensary-data-output.php`
-*   Updated the admin WP Dispensary sub-menu link order in `admin/wp-dispensary-admin-settings.php`
+*   Updated the admin CannaBiz Menu sub-menu link order in `admin/wp-dispensary-admin-settings.php`
 *   Updated default variable values for pricinglow & pricinghigh in `admin/wp-dispensary-shortcodes.php`
 *   Updated default order for taxonomies & metaboxes in Edit screens in `admin/wp-dispensary-admin-screens.php`
 *   Updated Seed & Clone counts to be in a single metabox in `admin/post-types/wp-dispensary-metaboxes.php`